 If two or more countries share a security partnership, they are not typically obligated to defend one another if either comes under attack.
 In most, if not all, cases, partners do not sign mutual defense pacts, although they do engage in various forms of security cooperation.
 Such relationships do not come with massive infrastructure.
 The most prominent examples here are the United States’ security partnerships with the Gulf Cooperation Council States.

-Despite the clear distinction, for decades, U.S. presidents and combined budget of our Gulf allies.”
+Despite the clear distinction, for decades, U.S. presidents and their top political and military advisors have incorrectly referred to a slew of Middle Eastern nations with which the United States has close ties as allies.
+On August 5, 2015, for example, U.S. President Barack Obama delivered a speech at American University in which he said, “Iran’s defense budget is eight times smaller than the combined budget of our Gulf allies.”
 His secretary of defense, Ash Carter, also specifically called Arab Gulf nations allies on three recent, separate occasions: in January of this year in remarks at the World Economic Forum in Davos; on November 6, 2015, in an article by Jeffrey Goldberg in The Atlantic; and then en route to Tel Aviv on July 19, 2015 (in fact, four times during that same speech).
 Secretary of State John Kerry made the same mistake on January 24, 2016, at the U.S. Embassy in Riyadh, saying, “we have as…clear an alliance…with the Kingdom of Saudi Arabia as we ever had.”